-1. Accounting System

-- a.
-The Bank has written accounting policies that meet the generally accepted accounting principles. - b.
+- 1. Accounting System - The Bank has written accounting policies that meet the generally accepted accounting principles. - b.
 The Bank Accounting System includes methods and records in order to identify, group, analyse, classify, record/post and report all transactions and activities of the Bank. - c.
 The Accounting System must be applied consistently and persistently to all Bank transactions. - d.
 The Bank is obliged to reconcile the accounting data with the management information system every month.
-The results of the reconciliation are documented in an orderly manner. - e.
-Every Work Unit responsible for recording every transaction must record the transaction immediately, accurately, and carefully, and conduct control and monitoring processes to: - Review that each transaction has been recorded in the appropriate ledger. - Review that each ledger corresponds accurately to its details.
+The results of the reconciliation are documented in an orderly manner.